egtaonline/gameanalysis/README.md

 To Do
 -----

+- Better name for counts and values (array profiles, array payoffs?).
+  Also expose them in the api and set them to read only.
+- Test that everything still passes with different dictionary orderings
 - Make Game constructors take almost raw data so that random game can be constructed more efficiently.
   There should also be constructors taking the general sparse text format.
 - Make large tests use a flag that can be passed to nosetests and optionally make